 In 2015 Yasmin curated and produced her own show `H.O.M.E. - an evening of dance´, where she invited dancers, choreographers and dance film makers to Munich to present their work about Home and Identity at Einstein Kultur Theatre.

-Later that year she founded the dance company Y+Y Dance together with Yuriko Hiroura.
+In 2015 she founded the dance company Y+Y Dance together with Yuriko Hiroura.
 Their work has been presented at venues such as Battery Dance Festival 2016, MMAC, Alvin Ailey Citigroup Theater, Jack Crystal Theater, WMAC and Salvatore Capezio Theater in New York, as well as at the InHale Series in Philadelphia.